uyenIMT/Web-Scraping-Data/README.md

-# Vietnamese Real Estate Data Scraper
+# Web-Scraping-Data - Vietnamese Real Estate Data Scraper

 This project is a Python-based tool developed to scrape data from the Vietnamese real estate website [nhadat24h.net](https://nhadat24h.net/).
 It is part of a challenge to develop a semantic search engine for real estate properties in Vietnam.